SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/Picture1.png)

-- All APIs are document in SAP API hub.
+- All APIs are documented in SAP API hub.
 To view relevenat api's click on the [link].(https://api.sap.com/package/LbnFreightCollaborationTenderingSubcontracting?section=Artifacts) and filter based on Type 'Rest'

 - This video will provide you an overview of the APIs used for various scenarios [Click here](https://sapvideoa35699dc5.hana.ondemand.com/?entry_id=1_56hc08n2)
 Additionally to understand details of the individual scenario click on the listed description.
 You can view the slides used in presentation by clicking on this [link](Upload/APIOverviewSlides.pdf)